zz964/x68D00M/README.md

 neozeed and neko68k - The original x68000 Doom port upon which I built this.

-BCC - doom8088_x68k, from which the 24kHz video mode idea originated.
+BCC - doom8088_x68k, The 24kHz video mode idea, performance improvement ideas, and some very useful help with bugs post release.

 The Amiga Doom ports (ADoom by Peter McGavin, DoomAttack by Cosmos) provided valuable reference for optimizing Doom on 68k hardware.